GbengaLadapo/Data-Visualization/README.md

 1. Clone this repository to your local machine using the following command:

-2. Navigate to the desired visualization directory.

-3. Open the visualization file using your preferred software or tool.
+2. Open the visualization link

 ## Contributing